EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 # Challenges and Solutions

 Here we present any obstacles encountered in this project so far and how we addressed them.
+Up to know, there weren't any major unsolved challenges that would interfere with our project schedule.

 ## Making underlying function free of memory allocations